Teaching English as a Foreign Language (TEFL) Teacher

 Initiating secondary projects in addition to your primary assignment can greatly enhance your Volunteer experience.
-Some examples are planting gardens, painting murals, and giving health lessons.
+Some examples are awareness raising sessions about malaria, hygiene, and nutrition.

 Peace Corps Benin promotes gender awareness and girls’ education and empowerment.
-You will receive training throughout your service on gender challenges in Benin, and you will have the opportunity to implement gender-related activities that are contextually appropriate.
-This may include clubs and sports teams.
+You will receive training throughout your service on gender challenges in Benin, and you will have the opportunity to collaboratively implement gender-related activities that are contextually appropriate.
+This may include leadership programs, clubs and sports teams.

 COVID-19 Volunteer Activities

 In the past year, the world has been impacted by the COVID-19 pandemic.
 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.

 Competitive candidates will have a Bachelor of Arts/Bachelor of Science degree in any discipline and a strong desire to teach English.